GDIATTA/AWS_Data_Engineer/README.md

 **Getting started**<br>

 This tutorial walks you through using Amazon Athena to query data.
 You'll create a table based on sample data stored in Amazon Simple Storage Service, query the table, and check the results of the query.<br>
+In the previous chapter, we explored the Data Catalog.
+In this tutorial, we will use it.In the previous chapter, we explored the Data Catalog.
+In this tutorial, we will use it.
+Let's recap what we accomplished with the Data Catalog: we first created a database and then created a table with data sourced from an S3 bucket.
+Now, we will continue using these in the Athena platform.<br>